-- A) Once you have attempted\ 3 units or more at CR, you must: - earn a cumulative Grade Point Average (GPA) of 2.0 or better - successfully complete 67% of all units attempted (see below for definition of attempted units)
+- GPA/Completion Rate: Once you have attempted\ 3 units or more at CR, you must: - earn a cumulative Grade Point Average (GPA) of 2.0 or better - successfully complete 67% of all units attempted (see below for definition of attempted units)

+\Attempted Units:

-\Attempted Units include the units that you complete as well as the units that you drop (after census date) or otherwise fail to complete.
-Units considered attempted, but not completed are: "W" (Withdrawal), "F" (Failing Grade), NC" (No Credit), "NP" (No Pass), "I" (Incomplete), "RD" (Report Delayed), "IP" (In Progress).
-It is the student's responsibility to notify the Financial Aid Office if an 'incomplete' grade is changed.
+- Units that you complete (earning a letter grade of A-D, Pass, or the equivalent) - Units that you drop (after census date) or otherwise fail to complete. - Units associated with the following grades: "W" (Withdrawal), "F" (Failing Grade), NC" (No Credit), "NP" (No Pass), "I" (Incomplete), "RD" (Report Delayed), "IP" (In Progress).

+Standard B

-B) Unit Limit / Pace toward completion: You must meet your educational objective before attempting 125% of the number of units required for your academic program and/or transfer.
+Unit Limit: You must meet your educational objective before attempting 125% of the number of units required for your declared academic program.